ASIMNEUPANE/week-18-2-ci-cd/README.md

 - Go to `apps/user-app` , run `npm run dev`
 - Try logging in using phone - 1111111111 , password - alice (See `seed.ts`)

+this is the changes for testing the workflows

 Learing
 -- - uses: actions/checkout@v3 this will copy the repo